rad-dev/break-time-bot/README.md

 # break-time-bot
-Slack bot that tracks time and prompts to
+Slack bot that tracks time and prompts the team to take a break.